 Revise accuracy estimates.

-Sustain collaboration with OBPG for processing satellite data
+Sustain collaboration with OBPG for producing MODIS and VIIRS SSTskin fields.

 Monitor and validate SSTskin retrievals for MODISs and VIIRS with respect to in situ observations to enable calculation of a climate-quality data record.

 Develop detailed error budgets for the MODIS and VIIRS SSTskin including contributions from the validating sensors and the methods of comparison.